fatehluqman/Final_project/README.md

 		- Can handle thousands of input variables without variable deletion.
 		- Are robust to outliers and nonlinear data.
 		- Run efficiently on large datasets.
+## Summary
+- For a comparison of how our models stand up to reality, we used data from multiple sports betting odds sites.
+- At the current time, our model is predicting within the top three odds winners from both betting sites.

+## Challenges and what could have been done different
+### Challenges
+- Feature exploration - understanding which method to use to find feature importance for each model
+- Feature pruning - dropping features based on importance to find imfluence on model accuracy
+- HTML